 5. Hazardous Substances

 Handling potentially hazardous substances such as refrigerants and other gases is of great importance for personnel safety.
-Such substances must be handled carefully, and manufacturer instructions are to be followed to avoid any risks of bodily injuries.
+Such substances must be handled carefully, and the manufacturer’s instructions are to be followed to avoid any risks of bodily injury.
 Hazardous substances pose a significant threat of contamination and thus must be disposed of properly.

 6. Fire Safety